Photo: Detail of the Memorial to Enslaved Laborers at UVA

 Thereafter, the committee will render decisions on particular cases that come before the group.

-Rusty Conner, Board of Visitors member, former rector, and partner in the law firm of Covington & Burling LLP.
+Rusty Conner, former rector and member, Board of Visitors, and partner in the law firm of Covington & Burling LLP.

 Kevin Gaines, Julian Bond Professor of Civil Rights and Social Justice and professor of history and African American and African studies, and Miller Center senior fellow.

-Claudrena Harold, chair of the Corcoran Department of History, professor of African American and African studies and history.
+Claudrena Harold, professor of African American and African studies and history.

 Meredith Jenkins, chief investment officer, Trinity Church Wallstreet, and member of the University of Virginia Investment Management Company’s board of directors.